Joseph H. Boyes Hand Fellowship

 The hand is one of the most complex parts of the body and a hallmark of what makes us human.
-Watch the video above and learn about the fascinating history of hand surgery, hear an inspiring patient story and find out more about the Joseph H. Boyes Hand Fellowship.
+Watch the video and learn about the fascinating history of hand surgery, hear an inspiring patient story and find out more about the Joseph H. Boyes Hand Fellowship.

 Description